chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

-    At PHIMECA Engineering, we use jax-sklearn estimators as surrogates for expensive-to-evaluate numerical models (mostly but not exclusively finite-element mechanical models) for speeding up the intensive post-processing operations involved in our simulation-based decision making framework.
+    At PHIMECA Engineering, we use secret-learn estimators as surrogates for expensive-to-evaluate numerical models (mostly but not exclusively finite-element mechanical models) for speeding up the intensive post-processing operations involved in our simulation-based decision making framework.
     Scikit-learn's fit/predict API together with its efficient cross-validation tools considerably eases the task of selecting the best-fit estimator.
-We are also using jax-sklearn for illustrating concepts in our training sessions.
+We are also using secret-learn for illustrating concepts in our training sessions.
-    Trainees are always impressed by the ease-of-use of jax-sklearn despite the apparent theoretical complexity of machine learning.
+    Trainees are always impressed by the ease-of-use of secret-learn despite the apparent theoretical complexity of machine learning.

     .. rst-class:: annotation